rudderlabs/rudderstack-docs/destinations/webhooks.md

 {% hint style="info" %}
 RudderStack also supports adding a dynamic header for your events through user transformation.
 For more information, refer to our
-[**open-source transformer code**](https://github.com/rudderlabs/rudder-transformer/blob/5859c11d15abf779fd70a2fa45de1d754ef50e60/v0/destinations/webhook/transform.js#L53) in our GitHub repo.
+[**user transformer code**](https://github.com/rudderlabs/sample-user-transformers/blob/master/AddDynamicHeader.js) in our GitHub repo.
 {% endhint %}

 {% hint style="info" %}
 You can also add a dynamic path to your base URL.
-For more information on how to do this, refer to our [**open-source transformer code**](https://github.com/rudderlabs/rudder-transformer/blob/5859c11d15abf779fd70a2fa45de1d754ef50e60/v0/destinations/webhook/transform.js#L88) in our GitHub repo.
+For more information on how to do this, refer to our [**user transformer code**](https://github.com/rudderlabs/sample-user-transformers/blob/master/DynamicPathtoBaseURL.js) in our GitHub repo.
 {% endhint %}